Ask anything about your health

 What happens if I ask about something urgent or worrying?

-Advoca is not a mental health service or an emergency service.
-If your message suggests self-harm, suicide or harm to others, Advoca pauses and points you to urgent help in your region.
-In the UK, that's NHS 111 for urgent advice or 999 in an emergency.
-In the US, it's the 988 Suicide & Crisis Lifeline for call, text or chat, or 911 in an emergency.
+Advoca is not a mental health service or an emergency service, but it has built-in safeguards.
+It watches for red flags in what you tell it, and if something looks urgent or concerning, it pauses and points you to the right help for your region.
+In the UK, that's NHS 111 for urgent advice or 999 in an emergency; in the US, it's 911 in an emergency.
 If you or someone else is in immediate danger, always contact your local emergency number.

 Advoca's assistant transcribes, summarises and explains your health information, grounded in trusted medical sources and overseen by our clinical team.
 It does not diagnose or replace your doctor — and, like any AI, it can occasionally get things wrong, so we always show you the sources and full transcript behind its answers.